KonstantinosPls/Time-Series-Forecasting-Platform/README.md

 **Data format:** Only univariate time-series data is supported (one timestamp column and one value column).
 Multivariate forecasting (multiple value columns) could be implemented with the use of different models.

 **Zero-shot accuracy:** All models run without fine-tuning on your specific data.
 Performance varies by dataset.
-Models work best on data with clear repeating patterns and struggle with highly volatile data (daily temperatures).
+Models work best on data with clear repeating patterns but may struggle with highly volatile data.

 **Infrastructure:** Requires an NVIDIA GPU with CUDA support.
 The first forecast run is slow due to model weight downloads.
 Ollama must be running separately from Docker.